Hardenhuish Park Cricket Ground

-Hardenhuish Park is a cricket ground in Chippenham, Wiltshire.
-The ground is located behind the football ground used by Chippenham Town F.C.
+Hardenhuish Park is a cricket ground in Chippenham, Wiltshire, England, in the north-west suburbs of the town alongside the football ground used by Chippenham Town F.C..

 Hardenhuish Park hosted a cricket match in June 1900 between teams representing the Trowbridge and Chippenham Police divisions, when the home team recorded a resounding victory.
-In 1902 Wiltshire played Dorset in the Minor Counties Championship.
+In 1902, Wiltshire played Dorset in the Minor Counties Championship.
 The ground was used on-and-off by Wiltshire during the 20th century, hosting 47 Minor Counties Championship matches.
 Two MCCA Knockout Trophy matches were also held there in 2002 and 2003.

-Wiltshire have also played a number of List A matches at the ground, starting with playing against Hampshire in the 1964 Gillette Cup, which was Wiltshire's first ever List A match.
+Wiltshire have also played a number of List A matches at the ground, starting with playing against Hampshire in the 1964 Gillette Cup, which was Wiltshire's first List A match.
 Five further List A matches were held on the ground, four of which had a combined Minor Counties team as the home side, and the last of which saw Wiltshire play the Derbyshire Cricket Board in the 2001 Cheltenham & Gloucester Trophy.